AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/titan-basics.md

 which you do simply by running the installer file.
 This will make sure the drivers for the panel are installed.

-> <strong>PC specifications:</strong> From Titan v14, your PC should be running Windows 10 64-bit (other versions may not work correctly and we can't provide you with support).
+> &nbsp;<strong>PC specifications:</strong> From Titan v14, your PC should be running Windows 10 64-bit (other versions may not work correctly and we can't provide you with support).
 Some users have successfully used Virtual Machines to run Titan, but we don't provide support for them.
 We recommend i5 processor with 4GB RAM as a minimum.
 Please [see https://avolites.com/titan-pc-system-requirements](https://avolites.com/titan-pc-system-requirements/) for the full specification.

 For best usability, your PC should have a touch screen.
 If not you can use the mouse to select touch buttons.

-<strong>Titan Mobile:</strong> Having installed the software, connect the USB cable
-for the panel (older Titan Mobile panels have two USB connectors -- you only need to connect port A, nearest the DC socket).
+&nbsp;<strong>Titan Mobile:</strong> Having installed the software, connect the USB cable for the panel (older Titan Mobile panels have two USB connectors -- you only need to connect port A, nearest the DC socket).
 If your PC asks you for drivers, select \'Install the Software Automatically\'.
 If you have